 Cool Down Routine at Home

 Similar to our warm up routine, this is a yoga based routine which will help you with your cool down and post-run stretching and you can do it when you get home.
-It also takes about fifteen
+It also takes about seven

 For most of your runs that is all you need.
 But for quality sessions involving tempo pace or intervals or hill sprints you want to do a bit more as well.